 For those who are unaware, Bicycle is a big name in the playing card world and manufactures millions of packs for sale across the world.
 We expected, then, an automatic card shuffler that was perhaps a cut above the rest, and in some ways it is the best.
 It’s a little bit better built than those we’ve seen so far – and branded too – and shuffles the usual two decks of cards in the same way, and it is also a decent price among the others here so no points lost there.
 Plus, it comes with an English instruction manual!

 7. Piatnik 2802 2 in 1

-This model operates in a different way to the others we have seen so far; whereas all of those listed have trays side by side, and a central tray in the middle, this compact and neat design takes two packs in one end, shuffles them, and spits them out the other end.
+This automatic card shuffler model operates in a different way to the others we have seen so far; whereas all of those listed have trays side by side, and a central tray in the middle, this compact and neat design takes two packs in one end, shuffles them, and spits them out the other end.
 You can also use it for dealing if you wish, as the cards slip out when flicked.
 It does need batteries supplied, and it is plastic and cheaply made, but does it work?

 8. DeLuxe Electrical Card Mixing Machine

-This is another take on what we have come to see as the standard design – a tray either side and one in the middle that acts as a drawer for the shuffled (or not) cards to fall into – and its been given its own decorative look with pictures of playing cards and a vaguely fairground-type look.
+This is another take on what we have come to see as the standard design for an automatic card shuffler – a tray either side and one in the middle that acts as a drawer for the shuffled (or not) cards to fall into – and its been given its own decorative look with pictures of playing cards and a vaguely fairground-type look.
 However, it still looks cheap and very much like a toy – as most of these do – which is not what we expected when we started to investigate what card shufflers are all about.

 9. Dire Wolves Professional Shuffler and Dealer